Satisfactory Academic Progress Standards

 If you are enrolled in an undergraduate program, you may not attempt more than 150 percent of the published program length, as measured in credit hours.
 For example, if a program requires successful completion of 90 credit hours, you may not attempt more than 135 credits (90 x 1.5).
 Credit awarded for prior learning will affect the maximum time frame (see below).

 If you are enrolled in a graduate program, you must complete the program in a 200 percent time frame.
-Additionally, you must complete the degree program no later than 7 years after completing the first class.

 You will be immediately dismissed if the Office of the Registrar determines that it is ultimately impossible for you to complete all program requirements within the maximum time frame.